ymzayek/yeastcells-detection-maskrcnn/README.md

 # Project description

 **Goals**
-* To implement an automatic sgementation pipeline using a mask R-CNN trained on synthetic brightfield data and requires no finetuning.
+* To implement an automatic segmentation pipeline using a mask R-CNN trained on synthetic brightfield data.
 * To track cells across time frames using DBSCAN clustering based on intersection-over-union

 See https://github.com/prhbrt/synthetic-yeast-cells for the synthetic training data toolkit used to train the mask R-CNN.